zdravkov/kendo-docs/getting-started/using-kendo-with/aspnet-mvc/tutorial-kendo-music-store/music-store-web/kendo-music-store-web-cart-menu-widget.md

     })(jQuery);

 We start by calling **kendo.ui.Widget.extend()** and passing in an object with the properties and functions that we want our widget to contain.
-This kendo method builds a new Kendo Plugin object with the correct prototype that also contains the properties and functions we defined.
+This Kendo UI method builds a new Kendo UI Plugin object with the correct prototype that also contains the properties and functions we defined.
-This created widget object is then passed to **kendo.ui.plugin()** to register it in Kendo's collection of plugins.
+This created widget object is then passed to **kendo.ui.plugin()** to register it in Kendo UI collection of plugins.

-## Using the Widget in HTML.
+## Use the Widget in HTML.

-With our widget now registered with Kendo, we can create an HTML element that will become the Cart Menu to display to the user.
+With our widget now registered with Kendo UI, we can create an HTML element that will become the Cart Menu to display to the user.
-We are basing the Cart Menu on a &lt;ul&gt; element, since it will behave much like a regular Kendo Menu widget.
+We are basing the Cart Menu on a &lt;ul&gt; element, since it will behave much like a regular Kendo UI Menu widget.

     <ul id="cart-menu"></ul>